 3.1.1.
-(For patients only) Eligible disease(s)/stage(s) [?]
-AJCC Stage I, II, III or IV non-small-cell lung cancer to be treated using radiotherapy will be eligible for this study.
+Eligible disease(s)/stage(s) [?]
+AJCC Stage I, II, III or IV non-small-cell lung cancer as well as distant metastasis within the lung to be treated using radiotherapy will be eligible for this study.

 3.1.2.
-(For patients only) Allowable type and amount of prior therapy [?]
+Allowable type and amount of prior therapy [?]
 Any types and amounts of prior therapy will be allowed for this study.

 3.1.3.
-(All subjects) Age restriction and/or gender/ethnic restrictions [?]
+Age restriction and/or gender/ethnic restrictions [?]
 Subjects must be greater than or equal to 18 years of age.
 There are no gender or ethnic restrictions.

 3.1.7.
-(All subjects) Ability to understand and the willingness to sign a written informed consent document.
+Ability to understand and the willingness to sign a written informed consent document.